ICNHodler/IIPs/IIPS/iip-2.md

 This IIP proposes unifying reported equity performance information and additionally providing the user with more powerful and varied tools to assess their equity performance, including comparing DAA performance at-a-glance with Bitcoin and Ethereum.

-Additionally, and potentially separately, this IIP proposes providing a periodic performance report allowing an at-a-glance update of all of a user's funds held on the ICONOMI platform.

 ## Motivation
 <!-- The motivation should clearly explain why the existing system is inadequate to address the problem that the IIP solves. -->